An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 Let me be straight with you: If you’re not making the income you want from freelancing, it is not the market’s fault, it is not the industry’s fault, it is not because of a recession, and it is not because there are no longer any good clients left in the world.
 In fact, many freelancers are doing incredibly well.

-If you’re not making the income you want from freelancing, it is YOUR FAULT.
+If you’re not making the income you want from freelancing, it is most likely a lack of sufficient marketing.

-The good news is that this is a fixable issue and if you decide to put in the work, you can change the situation around very quickly.
+The good news is that this is a fixable issue and if you decide to put in the work, you can turn the situation around very quickly.

-Here’s why you’re not making the freelancing income you want and some quick and easy ways to fix it.
+Here’s why you’re not making the freelancing income you want and some quick and easy ways to fix the situation.

 1. You’re not marketing at least five times a day, every day

 If you’re a new freelancer with little to no work, you simply have no excuse to not put every hour of freelancing time into marketing.
-That is all you should be doing all day, every day for as many hours as you can afford to.
+That is all you should do all day, every day, for as many hours as you can afford to.
 In between the marketing, write essays and humor pieces and work on that novel, but all that has to come after the marketing, not instead of it.

 If you want to make any kind of living with freelancing, you need to learn to get clients.
-And in order to get clients, you have to not only learn marketing, but learn how to market well, and learn how to market frequently.
+And in order to get clients, you have to not only learn to market, but learn how to market well, and learn how to market frequently.

 If you write for publications, here’s a blog post on how I sent out five pitches a day during the early years of my career.